 Sample Collection Procedure

-1. Blood Draw: A small blood sample is collected from your arm.
-This is the core of the test, as it contains your baby’s DNA fragments.
+- Blood Draw: A small sample is taken from your arm.
+This sample contains the fetal DNA fragments the lab will analyze.

-2. Labeling and Handling: The sample is carefully labeled with your details to guarantee accuracy.
-It’s then handled under strict protocols to maintain integrity.
+- Labeling and Handling: The sample is labeled with your details and handled under strict protocols to preserve its integrity.

-3. Sample Transportation: Your sample is sent to a specialized laboratory for analysis.
-The transport is done under controlled conditions to prevent any contamination.
+- Sample Transportation: Your sample is sent to a specialized laboratory under controlled conditions to prevent contamination.

 Result Interpretation Process